gomorpheus/morpheus-apidoc/source/includes/_zones.md

 scalePriority | 1 | Scale Priority
 linkedAccountId |  | Linked Account ID (enter commercial ID to get costing for AWS Govcloud) config |  | Map containing zone configuration settings.
-See the section on specific zone types for details. credential |  | Map containing [Credential](#credentials) ID or the default `{"type": "local"}` which means use the values set in the local cloud `config` instead of associating a credential.
+See the section on specific zone types for details. securityMode | | host firewall.. off or internal. a.k.a. "local firewall" credential |  | Map containing [Credential](#credentials) ID or the default `{"type": "local"}` which means use the values set in the local cloud `config` instead of associating a credential.

 Additional config properties are dynamic and depend on the specified type of cloud.
 See [Cloud Types](#cloud-types).